unfaiyted/listarr/README.md

 # Listarr

-A modern web application for managing and organizing lists, built with a frontend and backend architecture.
+A web application for managing and organizing lists from various sources and syncing those lists with Emby, Plex and Jellyfin (TV Series, Movies, and Music) as well as Navidrome clients.

-## 🚀 Features
+## 🚀 Featurese

-- Frontend built with Bun and modern web technologies
+- Frontend built with Bun and Svelte
-- Backend API service
+- Backend API service written in GoLang
-- Docker containerization
+- Docker containerization for easy deployment
 - Modular architecture with submodules

 ## 📋 Prerequisites

 - Docker and Docker Compose
 - Git (for submodule management)
-- Bun (for frontend development)

 ## 🛠️ Installation

 1. Clone the repository with submodules:

 ```bash
 git clone --recursive https://github.com/unfaiyted/listarr.git
 cd listarr
 ```

 2. Initialize and update submodules:

 ```bash
 git submodule update --init --recursive
 ```